 50th Anniversary Merchandise

-If you thought there is going to be a lot of food offerings, wait until you see all the Disney World 50th Anniversary merchandise that will be for sale in the parks!
+If you thought there is going to be a lot of food offerings, wait until you see all the Disney World 50th Anniversary merchandise that is for sale in the parks and resorts!

 Possible Guest Promotions

-Seeing as Disney will need something extra to get visitors to the parks for the 50th Anniversary, it’s not out of the question we see some kind of special promotion aimed at the guests which could enhance their time while visiting.
+Before the 50th started, we thought Disney would need something extra to get visitors to the parks and that we would see some kind of special promotion aimed at the guests which could enhance their time while visiting.

 Remember when Disney ran the “Year of a Million Dreams” that ran from late 2006 all the way through 2008?
 It was a special promotion in which Disney World and Disneyland guests were randomly selected each day and given special privileges and prizes to make their trip even more magical.